digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Requirements
 ------------

-Note that SCU is only available when the criteria below is met:
+Note that SCU is only available when the criteria below are met:

 -  Canton 2.9.x or above